lI-Isekai-Il/PSN-PlayedGame/README.md

 # PSN-PlayedGame

-I'm not founder, probably someone else, If you know them or you're the foundee tell me, to add the credits to you This for adding games or apps on your PSN profile account, I'll update it whenever I feel free
+I'm not founder, probably someone else, If you know them or you're the founder tell me, to add the credits to you This for adding games or apps on your PSN profile account, I'll update it whenever I feel free

 # Requirements